 Mr. Pérez also is involved in humanitarian relief efforts around the world.
 He has made numerous trips to Haiti, including efforts in Port-au-Prince, Carrefour and Gressier, Haiti.
 He has also served in areas closer to home in both Tecate, Mexico and Tijuana, Mexico.
 Finally, Mr. Pérez supports efforts in other parts of the world including a Youth Center in Apopa, El Salvador.

 Mr. Pérez is a former member of the Stanford University Board of Trustees, and past President of the California La Raza Lawyers Association.

 - Judicial Extern, Honorable Howard B. Wiener, California Court of Appeal, Fourth Appellate District, Division One

-- Mr. Pérez provides expert commentary for NBC
+- Mr. Pérez has provided expert commentary for NBC.

 - San Diego’s Top Lawyers (Numerous Consecutive Years)